-B. TAX LAWS
+B. Tax Laws

 Public Benefit Organizations are exempt from paying corporate tax on income devoted to their statutory goals (Law on Corporate Income Tax (CIT Law) 17.1c).
-As of October 2019, 8,929 organizations have PBO status.
-A comprehensive PBO database is available in Polish on the official website of the National Institute of Freedom (https://www.niw.gov.pl/pazdziernikowa-aktualizacja-wykazu-opp-1-za-2018-rok/).
+As of December 2022, 9,104 organizations have PBO status.
+A comprehensive PBO database is available in Polish on the official website of the National Institute of Freedom.
 Associations and foundations that do not apply or qualify for PBO status are exempt from paying corporate tax if their statutory objectives fall within particular categories, including science, education, culture, sports, environmental protection, support for technical infrastructure in rural areas, health care, social care, and charity (CIT Law 17.1.4).
 These NPOs, however, must pay tax on unrelated business income under certain circumstances.
 NPOs falling outside those categories, such as associations and foundations that neither qualify as PBOs nor pursue the statutory objectives listed above, generally must pay corporate tax on their income, including grants.